-One of the most beautiful examples of a small Siberian town is Listvyanka on the shores of Lake Baikal (3), my destination after 30 hours spent travelling over the border from Mongolia.
+One of the most beautiful examples of a small Siberian town is Listvyanka on the shores of Lake Baikal (3), my destination after 30 hours spent traveling over the border from Mongolia.

 This quaint town, made up of a few larger hotels and a myriad of other tiny but decorative wooden 'gingerbread' houses, is nestled in between two pine-covered valleys and is where many Russians themselves choose to relax.

 Indeed there is a legend that Lake Baikal emanates some sort of mystical energy that will refresh the soul of even the most world-weary traveler.
 Whilst I don't know if this is true, the entire town does have a general air of relaxed sleepiness that is highly contagious!

 I've had many wonderful train experiences as part of this journey but one special memory of my time on board has been sharing a compartment with the most fantastic babushka (the affectionate term used for a Russian grandma).
 Having established that I was much too thin an Englishman to survive a Russian winter, she took me under her wing and over the course of the journey fed me some of the most delicious home-cooked Russian food.
 Although she spoke no English – and my Russian is fairly limited – we became firm friends for the journey.
 She was genuinely moved when the time came for us to go our separate ways and I was very sad to say goodbye.